-- The inability of a client to pay for deliverable fuel - Breakdown of a heating system
+- Heat shut off due to failure to pay a regulated utility bill - The inability of a customer to pay for deliverable fuel - Breakdown of a heating system

 Priority for crisis assistance is given to households with elderly or disabled members, and those with young children.
-Crisis assistance may be issued if a client has the utility shut off or the client has a 1⁄4 tank or less of heating fuel.
-Clients must have \$400 or less left of their primary heating benefit before receiving a crisis.
+Crisis assistance may be issued if a customer has the utility shut off or the customer has a 1⁄4 tank or less of heating fuel.
+Customers must have \$400 or less left of their primary heating benefit before receiving a crisis.

-A life-threatening crisis is considered to occur when the client is unable to maintain heat in the home and the overnight temperature is below 20 degrees Fahrenheit.
+A life-threatening crisis is considered to occur when the customer is unable to maintain heat in the home and the overnight temperature is below 20 degrees Fahrenheit.